Peter Uetz: Career

 In November 1995, Uetz co-founded the EMBL Reptile Database with Thure Etzold, a comprehensive online database of reptile taxonomy.
 As of December 2022, it included data on more than 11,900 species.
 His collaborators include Jakob Hallermann, Jiří Hošek, and a 34-member advisory board with scientists such as Aaron M. Bauer, Frank Glaw, Larry Lee Grismer, Miguel Vences, Sebastian Lotzkat, and Thomas Ziegler.

 Following a postdoctoral fellowship at the University of Washington in Seattle, Uetz became an associate professor at the J. Craig Venter Institute (JCVI) in Rockville, Maryland in 2006.
 In June 2007, he completed his habilitation at the Karlsruhe Institute of Technology (then University of Karlsruhe).
 Since October 2011, he has been an associate professor at the Center for the Study of Biological Complexity, Virginia Commonwealth University (VCU), in Richmond, Virginia.

 His research areas include microbial interactomics, the interactomes of viruses and bacteriophages, bioinformatics of protein networks, protein–protein interactions, protein complexes, protein domains, and the biodiversity of reptiles.

+Science communication

+Uetz has engaged in public discussions on evolution and creationism, including a 2026 article published in Free Inquiry addressing claims made by chemist James Tour.